 The site will utilise SolBank BESS Units.
 The SolBank BESS Safety Manual (Ref.
 [17]) indicates that the BESS units are equipped with smoke detectors and thermal detectors to detect the early signs of a fire.
 In the event that elevated temperatures or smoke is detected, an audible fire alarm and visual fire strobes fitted on the BESS unit will be activated.
-In addition, corresponding alarms will be sent to the EMS systems to alert site personnel to begin emergency procedures.
+In addition, corresponding remote 24/7 electronic monitoring alarms will be sent to the EMS systems and 24/7 manned control room to alert site personnel to begin emergency procedures.